 Future enhancements in Wiise will continue to address navigation and content issues by building on top of the March development.
 Here's what they'll include:

-The ability to duplicate and rename a favourited report
+- The ability to duplicate and rename a favourite report

 The right information at your fingertips

 Accurate and efficient reporting is a common success factor for most companies.
 So the continued development of reporting features in Wiise is vital.

 We’ll continue to seek feedback from our customers and partners to make sure future Wiise product developments address your biggest pain points.